 The esteemed Mojo Okediji .
 To say he was holding court would be a bit untrue, in that he graciously agreed to grant a colleague an interview while back home in Nigeria.
-He teaches at the University of Texas- Austin and is an acclaimed scholar on art of the African Diaspora as well as being an artist.
+He teaches at the University of Texas- Austin and is an acclaimed scholar of the art of the African Diaspora as well as being an artist.
 It was a delightful day in Ondo State and truly my pleasure to have sat all so briefly at his feet listing to his philosophical view on art and his artistic process.
 He used a term to describe where he is as an artist today as being a “privilege”.
 This is a word that I too have employed in my own understanding of being an artist.
 The truth of the matter is nobody needs art.
 One’s life will exist without it, thus it is a privilege on so many levels to be an artist.
 Surely I could be of more use to society as a lawyer?
-That is really a joke no offence to lawyers.
+That is really a joke no offense to lawyers.
 But really from a class perspective, art is an elitist action.
-So couple that with being Black or underscored in anyway in society and it becomes that much more a privilege to perform.
+So couple that with being Black or underscored in any way in society and it becomes that much more a privilege to perform.
 So to say that I was merely delighted to engage a person whom I have cited many times in my own writings, but to also discover that we held similar philosophies regarding our art practices was refreshing.

 These are cement vats used for dying cloth and are embedded at an angle into the ground.
 This method dates back hundreds of years.
 These particular vats are at the Nike Workshop in Osogbo, Nigeria.
-For a very nominal fee anyone can attend classes in fabric design, and wood carving.
-The next image is of a student working on a carved wood piece.
+For a very nominal fee, anyone can attend classes in fabric design and wood carving.
+The next image is a student working on a carved wood piece.
 Traditionally wood carving was gender specific and that gender was not female.
 I applaud this sister for her efforts.
 She has moved on to attend classes in Fine Arts at Obafemi Owolowo University.

 This is the entrance to the home of the late Susan Wenger.
 She was noted for her contributions towards a resurgent of artistic output in Osogbo.
 She herself was an artist and was instrumental in the artistic restoration of the Osun Grove, now a UNESCO World Heritage Site and stage for an annual festival attracting thousands of devotees to the Orisha Osun deity of love and all things sensual.
 Wenger’s carvings inside are worth the visit.
-The room formerly the pallor of the home serves as a gift shop and one can find authentic paste resist cloth and other woodcarvings by local artist.
+The room formerly the pallor of the home serves as a gift shop and one can find authentic paste resist cloth and other woodcarvings by the local artist.